Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 4. Event Loop Guide

-That progression moves naturally from waiting behavior into multi-task execution models.
+That progression moves naturally from waiting behavior into multi-task execution models and scheduling.

 FAQ